Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-In this section, we study the asymptotic behavior of the logistic GOL, which exhibits remarkable changes as the control parameter $\lambda$ `drifts' the system away from Conway's GOL (see the different panels in \Fref{fig:model}b).
-To investigate whether such changes in the asymptotic behavior are related to critical phenomena, below we define quantities that characterize the dynamics of the system.
+In this section, we study the asymptotic behavior of the logistic GOL, which exhibits remarkable changes as the control parameter $\lambda$ `drifts' the system away from Conway's GOL (see the different panels in \MainFigref{fig:model}b).
+To investigate whether such changes in the asymptotic behavior are related to critical phenomena, we define three quantities that characterize the system.

-First, we define an \textit{activity} order parameter, $A$, of the following form:
+First, we define an activity ($A^t$) order parameter of the following form:

-where $N$ denotes the length of the square lattice, $\delta_{\cdot,\cdot'}$ denotes the Kronecker delta, and the sum is over all sites. $A$ is thus defined to denote the fraction of cells that change states after a time lag $\bar{t}$, serving as a measure of lattice's autocorrelation.
-In the following, we set $\bar{t} = 60$ to exclude asymptotic-state oscillators with periods that are divisors of 60.
+where $N$ denotes the length of the square lattice, $\delta_{i,j}$ denotes the Kronecker delta, and the sum is over all sites. $A^t$ is thus defined to denote the fraction of cells that change states at time step $t$ after a time lag interval $\bar{t}$, serving as a measure of the lattice's autocorrelation.
+In the following, we set $\bar{t} = 60$ to exclude asymptotic-state oscillators with periods that are divisors of 60 \cite{adamatzky2010}.
 We then average the activity over time and ensemble to obtain $\langle A \rangle$.
-Thus, $\langle A \rangle = 1$ indicates that there is no autocorrelation between the states and their time-lagged counterparts, whereas $\langle A \rangle = 0$ reflects perfect autocorrelation, \textit{i.e.} the grid's time-lagged version is identical to the current state.
+Thus, $\langle A \rangle = 1$ indicates that there is no autocorrelation between the states and their time-lagged counterparts (as expected from a fully active state), whereas $\langle A \rangle = 0$ reflects perfect autocorrelation, i.e. the grid's time-lagged version is identical to the current state.

-Second, we use the definition of Eq.~\eqref{eq: activity} to characterize the spatial variation of activity through the \textit{susceptibility}, defined as the fluctuation of the order parameter:
+Second, we use the definition of Eq.~\eqref{eq:activity} to characterize the spatio-temporal variation of activity through the susceptibility, defined as the fluctuation of the order parameter:

 Analogous to magnetic systems, the susceptibility measures how uniformly the activity is distributed across the lattice.
-A system comprising of only a few localized active sites is characterized by a high susceptibility, whereas a uniform distribution of active sites leads to a vanishing susceptibility.
+A system comprising only a few localized active sites is characterized by a high susceptibility, whereas a uniform distribution of active sites leads to a vanishing susceptibility.

-Third, we define \textit{clusters} to identify groups of equal-state sites that are connected through their direct nearest neighbors, \textit{i.e.} up, down, left or right first neighbors.
-More precisely, a cluster $C^t$ denotes a set of sites in the lattice such that, for any two sites $j,j' \in C^t$, there exists at least one sequence $\{j,k,l,...,j'\}$ where

-and each site is the direct nearest neighbor of at least one other site in $C^t$.
-Moreover, \( C^t \) is defined such that it is the maximal set of connected sites satisfying the clustering condition, and no subset \( \Bar{C}^t \subsetneq C^t \) is considered a separate cluster.
-We moreover define the size of a cluster $S^t$, denoting the number of sites in the cluster, \textit{i.e.,} the cardinality of $C^t$: